What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

 Why Should I Contact an Optometrist?
 I already See a Corneal Specialist!

 A corneal specialist is a surgeon.
 What you need is someone to monitor the status of your dystrophy.
 We will carry out regular eye examinations to detect changes in your cornea’s health before you experience discomfort and feel the need to contact a specialist.

 At 20/20 Eye Care we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
-With early detection, Melania Napolitano, O.D. can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.
+With early detection, Dr. Melania and Dr. Mesha can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

 Also, at 20/20 Eye Care we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
 We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.